 - Candy Layers.
 Know someone with a sweet tooth?
 Layer a jar with a couple of their favourite candies and you have a quick and colorful gift.
 Kids will love this.

 - Mulled Wine Jars.
 This one is great for those who enjoy hot spiced beverages around the holidays.
 Create your own mulled wine.
-Add to jars.
+Add wine to jars.
 Add a couple hunks of fruit or whole spices and you're finished.
-They can heat or drink cold.

 - Manhattan in a Jar.
 No wine drinkers?
 Manhattan in a jar is the perfect alternative for those classy folks who enjoy sipping on something a bit stronger.
 Create a batch of the beverage, then divide up among a couple jars and distribute.